written by GEOFFREY GRAY

-The biggest problem with Manny Pacquiao, according to his longtime trainer Freddie Roach, is that he doesn’t sing anymore.
-Years ago, before he rocketed up Forbes’s list of the world’s highest paid athletes and became a rumored candidate for the presidency of the Phillipines, Pacquaio was a singer.
+The biggest problem with Manny Pacquiao, according to his longtime trainer Freddie Roach, at least, is that he doesn’t sing anymore.
+Years ago, before he rocketed up Forbes’s list of the world’s highest paid athletes and became a rumored candidate for the presidency of the Phillippines, Pacquiao was a crooner.
 He played guitar, belted out karoake numbers.
 Love songs, mostly.

 “It was a great way for him to relax,” Roach says.

-Now, though, Pacquaio can’t breathe.
+Now, though, Pacquiao can’t breathe.
 He’s hardly ever alone.
-It’s unfair to say he keeps an entorouge--his followers are more like a flock, filling every room in his home, every couch, every dining room table chair.
-While Pacquaio makes a guaranteed $20 million per fight, it’s unclear how much he banks.
-For each fight, he spends roughly $2 million on tickets for his friends, inviting roughly 2,000 people to watch him fight.
-Any day now, he’s slated to announce a fight with Floyd Mayweather Jr. for May, an event that not only stands to be the most lucrative boxing match in history, but a global clash of morals.
+It’s unfair to say he keeps an entourage—his followers are more like a flock, filling every room in his home, every couch, every dining room chair.
+While Pacquiao makes a guaranteed $20 million per fight, it’s unclear how much he banks.
+For each fight, he spends roughly $2 million on tickets for his friends and family, inviting around 2,000 people to watch.
+Any day now, he’s slated to announce a fight with Floyd Mayweather Jr., an event that not only stands to be the most lucrative boxing match in history, but a global clash of morals.

 Mayweather is a prodigious sinner.
 He’s been in prison for spousal abuse, espouses wealth over virtue, trash talk over compliments.
-Pacquiao does not have the past of saint, but he’s chosen a path of piety.
-A few years ago, Pacquaio became a devout evangelical.
-Now his entourage includes priests and dozens of other evanagelicals that demand his presence at bible study classes once, twice, three times a week.
+Pacquiao has his foibles, but he’s chosen a path of piety.
+A few years ago, Pacquiao became a devout evangelical.
+Now his entourage includes priests and dozens of other believers who demand his presence at bible-study classes once, twice, sometimes three times a week.

 Roach is fed up.
 “Just let the guy fight,” he says.

-He has two forms of relaxation, from what I gathered.
+He has two main forms of relaxation, from what I gathered.
 The first is chess.
-After a sparring session preparing for a fight last year, Pacquaio invited me back to his Los Angeles mansion to play a game.
-He drove a late model Mercedes back to the place with a bodyguard, while I followed with the entourage.
+After a sparring session last year, Pacquiao invited me back to his Los Angeles mansion to play a game.
+He drove a late-model Mercedes with a bodyguard; I followed with his flock.

 When we arrived at his mansion, no less than seventy people were milling about.
-At the center of the living room was a white throne looking chair, a back of tufted white leather rising towards the ceiling.
-Wearing his gym clothes, Pacquaio assumed the chair.
+At the center of the living room there was a white throne-looking chair, its back of tufted white leather rising towards the ceiling.
+Still in his gym clothes, Pacquiao took his seat.
 Across the room, a keyboardist and singer were singing bible hymns and verses.
-Someone passed Pacquaio a microphone.
+Someone passed Pacquiao a microphone.

 “My brothers and sisters,” Pacquiao said, addressing the crowd like a preacher.
-He talked about how he sidestepped the vices in life like womanizing, gambling and drinking.
-He talked about his dreams as if they were omens, keys to predicting the future.
-When he was finished with his sermon, we retreated to the chessboard.
+He talked about how he sidestepped the vices in life—wom-anizing, gambling, and drinking—and about his dreams, as if they were omens, keys to predicting the future.
+When he was done with his sermon, he beckoned me to his chessboard.

 Pacquiao is an informed player.
-One member of his massive entourage is a Phillipino chess master who accompanies Pacquaio during camp to help him master the proper openings, sequences and end game strategies.
-Before we played, Pacquaio wanted me to take on his master first.
-Quickly, dozens of onlookers flooded around the board to watch the game.
-We slapped at a clock, and Pacquio pawed at his goatee and raised his eyebrows and then rolled his eyes at the moves I was making.
-He played the master next and fared much better, executing a strategy that was quick to exploit poor moves, though cautious not to expose, like a boxer covering up.
+One member of his entourage is a Filipino chess master who accompanies Pacquiao during training to help him master the proper openings, sequences, and endgame strategies.
+Before we played, Pacquiao wanted me to take on his master first.
+Dozens of onlookers crowded around the board to watch the game.
+We slapped at a clock, and Pacquiao pawed at his goatee and raised his eyebrows and then rolled his eyes at the moves I was making.
+He played the master next and fared much better, quick to exploit weak moves, though cautious not to expose himself, like a boxer covering up.

 Finally, it came time for us to play.
 We set up the pieces, and then the lights went out.
-A pair of friends appeared behind him.
+A pair of guys appeared behind him.
 Pacquiao’s time was up.
-He rose, bid good night amd disappeared up the stairs to go to sleep.
-The keyboardist packed up the keyboard; the chessmaster rolls up the chess board.
+He rose, bid us good night, and disappeared up the stairs.
+The keyboardist packed up his gear; the chessmaster rolled up his chess board.
 Tomorrow would bring another performance, another lesson.

-Pacquaio has so many obligations — he accepted an offer last year to work as a player-coach for a Phillipino basketball team — actual downtime is sparse.
+Pacquiao has so many obligations—he accepted an offer last year to work as a player-coach for a Filipino basketball team—his actual downtime is sparse.
 When he has a few days off, he likes to “vacation” in Israel.
-He’s gone to Israel so many times he’s started to learn Hebrew.
+He’s gone so many times he’s even started to learn Hebrew.

 On a recent Friday night, I sent him a text message, wishing him well.
-I didn’t know where in the world he was, how many people were around him, and doubted he would write back.
-But he did.
+I didn’t know where in the world he was, or how many people were around him.
+I doubted he would write back.
+But then he did.